Where to Stay in Prince Edward County: Accommodation & Area Guide

 Alright, so now that we have gone over the accommodations by type in Prince Edward County, it’s time to go over the best areas to stay in Prince Edward County.

-Remember: most of the accommodations are clustered around Picton, Wellington, and near Sandbanks BUT you will find accommodations all over the County.
+Remember: Most of the accommodations are clustered around Picton, Wellington, and near Sandbanks but you will find accommodations all over The County.

-We will start by telling you about the area, what you can find there, and what kind of traveller it might be a good fit for.
+We will start by telling you about the area, what you can find there, and what kind of visitor it might be a good fit for.
 Then, we’ll dive into a handful of great accommodation choices for you to look at.

-If you say “screw it, I’m ready” and you aren’t too picky about style, budget, or location, then you can always get started now.
-Have a look at our top accommodation picks in each of the areas listed below in this post!
+If you’re saying “I’m ready” and you aren’t too picky about style or budget, then have a look at our top accommodation picks in each of the areas listed below:

 Top Accommodations By PEC Area

-One last thing to remember: many of the accommodations operate in the summer season – roughly May to the end of October.
+One last thing to remember: Many of the accommodations operate in the summer season – roughly May to the end of October.

 Picton – For A Central Location

-red brick buildings with storefronts and cars parked in front
+red brick buildings with storefronts and cars parked in front.

 Downtown Picton is popular and has lots to offer!